-Pink Floyd’s Vera Lynn Turning 100, Releases New 2017 Album For Charity
+Vera Lynn Turning 100, Releases New 2017 Album For Charity

 In fact, Vera Lynn’s importance is talked about in a blog that analyzes Pink Floyd’s The Wall in detail.

-For Pink Floyd’s “Vera,” the blog summarizes the reason she was chosen by the band in the first place was because Vera Lynn “was one of the lone rays of light during the bleak war.”
+For Pink Floyd’s “Vera,” the blog summarizes that the reason she was chosen by the band in the first place was because Vera Lynn “was one of the lone rays of light during the bleak war.”

 In the story line contained within the theme of the entirety of The Wall, the song about Vera Lynn is theorized to serve as a symbol of “solace to Pink as he faces his darkest moments behind his wall.”